-Legend: + nigh level of si milarity ∼ {medium le} evel of similarity low level of similarity × Not suitable ✓ Suitable Nicola <> Niklaus - - + ~ There are two different letters which result in a low level of visual similarity.
-The different letters create a sufficient phonetic difference resulting in a low level of phonetic similarity.
-'Nicola' and 'Niklaus' are variant of the same first name; they are therefore considered as conceptually identical.
+× Not suitable ✓ Suitable denominations.
+The proposal is not suitable .
+Nicola <> Niklaus - - + ✓ There are two different letter which result in a low level of visual similarity.
+The different letters create sufficient phonetic difference resulting in a low level of phonetic similarity.
+'Nicola' and 'Niklaus' are variant of the same first name; they are therefore considered a conceptually identical.
 The overall assessment leads to conclude that there is no risk of confusion between the two denominations.
-The proposal is suitable .
-Christian <> Kristijan - + + × There are two different letters which result in a low level of visual similarity.
+The proposal in suitable.
+Christian <> Kristijan + + × There are two different letter which result in a low level of visual similarity.
 The different letters do not create a sufficient phonetic difference resulting in a high level of phonetic similarity.
-'Christian' and 'Kristijan' are variant of the same first name; they are therefore considered as conceptually identical.
+'Christian' and 'Kristijan' are variant of the same first name they are therefore considered a conceptually identical.
 The overall assessment leads to conclude that there is a risk of confusion between the two denominations.
-The proposal is not suitable .
-Christian <> Christen - + ~ There are two different letters which result in a low level of visual similarity.
-The different letters create a sufficient phonetic difference resulting in a low level of phonetic similarity.
-'Christian' and 'Christen' are variant of the same first name; they are therefore considered as conceptually identical.
+The proposal in not suitable.
+Christian <> Christen - - + ✓ There are two different letter which result in a low level of visus similarity.
+The different letters create sufficient phonetic difference resulting in a low level of phonetic similarity.
+'Christian' an 'Christen' are variant of the same first name; they are therefor considered as conceptuall identical.
 The overall assessment leads to conclude that there is no risk of confusion between the two denominations.
 The proposal is suitable.